-The Bank has assets, liabilities and derivatives linked to current money markets reference rates (LIBOR, NIBOR and EURIBOR).
-USD Libor will be replaced with new reference rate in June 2023 (SOFR).
+The Bank has assets, liabilities and derivatives linked to current money markets reference rates SOFR, NIBOR and EURIBOR.
+USD Libor were replaced with a new reference rate in June 2023 (SOFR).
 NIBOR and EURIBOR reference rates might be replaced with other reference rates going forward.
-Changes in reference rates could have an impact on interest income, interest expenses, fair value of derivatives and financial assets/liabilities.
+Changes in reference rates can have an impact on interest income, interest expenses, fair value of derivatives and financial assets/liabilities.